 If you’re looking for the best free options for a business directory, I would start with GeoDirectory or Business Directory Plugin.
 Beyond both having a free version, I also think these are two of the better plugins on this list, so they just generally make a good starting point if you’re not sure where to begin.

 HivePress also has a very generous free version thanks to its free extensions, which makes it another good budget-friendly option to consider.

-On the other hand, if you want something that’s going to look great right out of the box without needing any custom styling, I think uListing and Directorist have the two best default designs, at least in my opinion.
+On the other hand, if you want something that’s going to look great right out of the box without needing any custom styling, I think uListing and Directorist have the two best default designs.